-Surf racks for vehicles, in general, come with little or no padding.
-This is why some brands offer paddings that you can wrap around the roof rack bars for added protection.
+Roof racks on vehicles, in general, come with little or no padding.
+This is why some surf brands, like Curve, offer surfboard roof rack pads that you can wrap around the roof rack bars, or a tray, for added protection.

 Basically there are two types of surfboard racks, those for outdoor (transportation) and indoor use.
 When it comes to the type of indoor surfboard rack to use, room space rules.
 Sure, you would like to get a nasty looking rack to showcase your surfboards, but if there’s not enough room to let people appreciate the beauty of each piece then this could be detrimental to the whole experience.

 These are standalone rack systems that you can easily move around the room.
 They allow you to store surfboards either vertically or horizontally.
 Vertical free-standing racks are more suited for storing shortboards.
 Their shorter length minimizes the chances of the surfboard reaching the ceiling.
 Horizontal free-standing racks sit on the ground and let you stack surfboards of multiple shapes and lengths more securely since the horizontal orientation gives better stability.
 Unlike wall-mounted racks which are permanently installed, these could also be moved around the room.